What benefits am I eligible for?

 How do I receive my benefit credits and/or subsidies?

-Benefit Credits: Listed as “earnings” on your pay stub, Benefit Credits are automatically applied to discount the cost of your medical premium.
+- Benefit Credits: Listed under deductions on your paystub.
+They show as a negative number, which means it is a credit to you and lowers the cost of the premium.
+Benefit Credits are automatically applied to discount the cost of your medical premium.

-Do I need to provide documentation (i.e., marriage/birth certificates) during annual benefits open enrollment?
+Do I need to provide documentation (i.e., marriage/birth certificates) during benefits open enrollment?

 When can I change/update/drop supplemental benefits?
 When do they start?